geoadmin/doc-tech/page/status-page.md

 ---
 type: 'info'
 previewTitle: 'All Systems Operational'
-previewContent: 'No ongoing incidents - all services are functioning as expected'
+previewContent: 'No ongoing incidents - all services are functioning as expected.'

 outline: [2, 3]
 ---